Economy of Kenya: Government debt

-From 1982, Kenya key public debt indicators rose above the critical level measured as a percentage of GDP and as a percentage of government revenue.
+From 1982, Kenya key public debt indicators rose above critical levels, both measured as a percentage of GDP and as a percentage of government revenue.

 In 2002, the last year of Daniel arap Moi's administration, Kenya' s public debt stood at almost 80% of GDP.
-In the last 10 years of the Moi regime, the government was spending 94% of all its revenue on salaries and debt servicing to IMF, World Bank and other western countries.
+In the last 10 years of the Moi regime, the government was spending 94% of all its revenue on salaries and debt servicing to the IMF, World Bank and other western countries.

 In 2003, Mwai Kibaki's administration instituted a public debt management department within the treasury department to bring Kenya's debt down to sustainable levels.

 In 2006, Kenya had a current account deficit of US$1.5B.
 This figure was a significant increase over 2005, when the current account had a deficit of US$495 million.
 In 2006, the current account balance as a percentage of gross domestic product was −4.2.

-In 2006 Kenya's external debt totaled US$6.7B.
+In 2006, Kenya's external debt totalled US$6.7B.
 With a GDP of US$25.83B in 2006, the public debt level stood at 27% of GDP.

-In 2011 debt management report the national treasury noted that the debt was rising, growing to 40% of GDP in 2009 and to 54% of GDP by 2012.
+In 2011, the national treasury noted that the debt was rising, growing to 40% of GDP in 2009 and to 54% of GDP by 2012.

 In 2019, Kenya's debt had risen to an absolute amount of US$50B against a GDP of US$98B.
-The public debt level is thus 51% of GDP as of 2019.
+The public debt level was 51% of GDP in 2019.

-In 2021,Kenya's debt had risen to an absolute amount of US$65B against a GDP of US$101B.The public debt level is thus 65% of GDP as of year 2021.
+In 2021, Kenya's debt had risen to an absolute amount of US$65B against a GDP of US$101B.The public debt level was 65% of GDP in 2021.

 Kenya's largest bilateral lender since 2011 has been China, and the largest multilateral lender since 1963 has been the World Bank.

+In April 2025, Kenya secured $600 million in short-term financing from commercial banks to support road construction projects, amid persistent budgetary pressures stemming from sluggish tax revenue growth, high debt servicing costs, and increased spending obligations, including at the county level.
+The financing, backed by securitised collections from the national fuel levy, set at 18 Kenyan shillings (approximately $0.14) per litre, was arranged through the Kenya Roads Board to enable access to more affordable credit.
+According to Finance Minister John Mbadi, the funds will be directed toward paying contractors for urgent road maintenance while the government continues to pursue a larger funding arrangement, potentially a $1.5 billion privately placed bond or syndicated loan.
+This initiative complements broader efforts by President William Ruto’s administration, which came into office in September 2022, to address infrastructure financing gaps.
+Separately, Kenya plans to issue Africa’s first sustainability-linked bond by November 2025, targeting $500 million to support the national budget and contribute to environmental, social, and energy-related goals.
+This move is part of the government's strategy to manage an anticipated budget deficit of 3.9% of GDP for the fiscal year ending June 2025.